Multiple Choice Bible Quiz about Moses the Lawgiver

 b.
 Pharaoh's daughter.

-Pharaoh's daughter noticed a basket containing Moses floating in the water.
+She noticed the basket containing Moses floating in the water.

-She took Moses in and adopted him as her own.
+She instructed a servant to retrieve the basket, then took Moses in and adopted him as her own.

 Pharaoh's daughter gave him his name.